curl/curl/docs/DEPRECATE.md

 ### Removal

-Remove all axTLS related code from curl on December 1st, exactly six months after previouslt mentioned commit.
-To be shiped on December 26 (possibly called version 7.64.0)
+Remove all axTLS related code from curl on December 1st, exactly six months after previously mentioned commit.
+To be shipped on December 26 (possibly called version 7.64.0)

-## HTTP Pipelining
+## HTTP pipelining

-HTTP Pipelining is badly supported by curl in the sense that we have bugs and it is a fragile feature without enough tests.
-Also, when something turns out to have problems it is really tricky to debug due to the timing sensitivy so very often enabling debug outputs or similar completely changes the nature of the behavior and things are not reproducing anymore!
+HTTP pipelining is badly supported by curl in the sense that we have bugs and it is a fragile feature without enough tests.
+Also, when something turns out to have problems it is really tricky to debug due to the timing sensitivity so very often enabling debug outputs or similar completely changes the nature of the behavior and things are not reproducing anymore!

-HTTP Pipelining was never enabled by default by the large desktop browsers due to all the issues with it.
-Both Firefox and Chrome have also dropped Pipelining support entirely since a long time back now.
+HTTP pipelining was never enabled by default by the large desktop browsers due to all the issues with it.
+Both Firefox and Chrome have also dropped pipelining support entirely since a long time back now.
 We are in fact over time becoming more and more lonely in supporting pipelining.

 The bad state of HTTP pipelining was a primary driving factor behind HTTP/2